aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Ex.
 The adventurers’ canoe enters a stretch of rapids that is 1⁄4 mile long.
 An attack roll is made twice; once when they enter and once when they leave.
 If the rapids were two miles long, four attack rolls would be made.

-Skilled outdoorspeople steering the craft can raise the boat’s AC by 1d6 (depending on the Referee’s judgment.
+Skilled outdoorspeople steering the craft can raise the boat’s AC by `dice: 1d6` (depending on the Referee’s judgment.

 Each time an attack is made those within must Save v.
 Petrification with a +2 bonus.
 Failure indicates the individual falls overboard.
-Adventurers that fall overboard suffer 1d4 points of damage from the buffeting water and have their chance of drowning increased by 25%.
+Adventurers that fall overboard suffer `dice: 1d4` points of damage from the buffeting water and have their chance of drowning increased by 25%.

 If the river is used by civilized races there is a 1-4 in 6 chance that some means of passage around the rapids has been established, whether it be a portage, canal, or something else.